dotaheor/unify-Go-builtin-and-custom-generics/README.md

 	// The only exported type is used as the output of the generic.
 	// NOTE: the name of the declared type is not important,
 	//       as long as it is exported.
-	//       It is recommended to use the same name as the gen. type List struct {
+	//       It is recommended to use the same name as the gen, if possible. type List struct {
 		Element T
-		Next    *ListNode
+		Next    *List
 	}

 	func (n *List) Push(e T) *List {...}